All Episodes

 We're in a war.

-They are killing people, they're trained to do that.
+They're trained to do that.

 They are killing people who are trying to kill them.

-Seems only right and just and fair.
+It seems only right and just and fair.

-Now, Frank's approach, the Vietnam vet, who called us in the first hour was we shouldn't be doing this at all.
+Now, Frank's approach, the Vietnam vet, who called us in the first hour, was, we shouldn't be doing this at all.

-What we should be doing in pursuing the bad guys is to get the Iraqis, uh, get them out of uniform, put them in the flowing robes, get them with grenades and AK-47s and going after the other ones.
+What we should be doing in pursuing the bad guys is to get the Iraqis, get them out of uniform, put them in the flowing robes, get them with grenades and AK-47s and going after the other ones.

-Well, that would be a civil war, it seems to me, but aside from that, is that an approach you support?
+Well, that would be a civil war, it seems to me.

 Here's Ron in Colorado Springs.

-Ron, welcome to the Rush Limbaugh program.
+Ron, welcome to the Russian Baugh Program.

 Thanks, Roger.

-Um little nervous, but it sure is good to talk to you.
+A little nervous, but it sure is good to talk to you.

 Thanks.

-Uh been to Kosovo, Bosnia, Macedonia, Haiti.
+I've been to Kosovo, Bosnia, Macedonia, Haiti.

 Each one of those operations was handled differently.